One-Bedroom ApartmentsProspect Heights, Brooklyn

 Frequently Asked Questions

-Is Prospect Heights a good neighborhood for one-bedroom apartment hunters?
+Is Prospect Heights actually a good fit for someone looking for a one-bedroom apartment?

 Check a specific Prospect Heights address